 Enroll today and begin your journey to becoming a Python pro!

 Python strings are a combination of letters or characters enclosed in single quotes or double quotes.
-In Python, there is no character data type, here character is also included in the string class.
-A string of length 1 can be known as a character string.
+In Python, there is no character data type.
+Here, character is also included in the string class.
+A string of length 1 can be called a character string.
 We can access individual characters with the help of an index.
-It is represented by str class.
+The str class represents it.

 Example: